wvchallenges/mobile-challenge/README.md

 1. Did your application fulfill the basic requirements?
 1. Did you document the method for setting up and running your application?
 1. Did you follow the instructions for submission?

+## Achievement in testing
+- Applied react native project with typescript.
+It provides more code hints and improve dev experience with error checking.
+- First time used SWR network framework instead of react query or any basic fetch.
+Intersting framework and SWR have its own advantage.
+- Added debugging tools Reactotron for response API respnose.
+Reactotron become better when working with react redux.
+More simple debugging tools than Flipper in my point of view.